Bachelor of Fine Arts in Art Education

 Throughout their coursework in art education and education, students have a breadth of experiences in a variety of educational settings with diverse student populations.
 They observe and assist elementary and secondary specialists, plan and teach art criticism lessons in an area secondary school, prepare and teach art lessons to children of various ages in the School of Art’s Saturday Art Program, and teach in alternative education settings for young people with physical or mental disabilities, or behavioral problems.
 There are also opportunities to volunteer in various community and after-school programs in the Bowling Green and Toledo area.

 Completing the requirements for high school graduation is necessary for admission to BGSU.
-To enhance your future college experience in art, consider taking two to four years if the same foreign language, a course in computer use, and courses that provide exposure to the visual and performing arts.
+To enhance your future college experience in art, consider taking two to four years of the same foreign language, a course that uses classroom technologies, and courses that provide exposure to the visual and performing arts.

 BGSU's website for future students contains University highlights, admissions procedures, financial aid information and many department profiles.
 It can be accessed at www.bgsu.edu.